arnaujc91/arnaujc.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a software developer who studied theoretical physics.
-I did my bachelor's degree in Barcelona at the [UAB](https://www.uab.cat/) and my Master of Science degree at the [LMU](https://www.uni-muenchen.de/index.html) in Munich.
-Passionate about deep learning, physics and mathematics.
+I did my bachelor’s degree at the [UAB](https://www.uab.cat/) in Barcelona and my Master of Science at the [LMU](https://www.uni-muenchen.de/index.html) in Munich.
+I am passionate about deep learning, physics and mathematics.

  My main programming language is Python and the libraries I use more frequently are: PyTorch, Fastai, Scikitlearn, Pandas, Numpy and Tensorflow.
 Furthermore I have some experience with Java, C and a tiny bit of front end technologies.